 He doesn’t have the stomach to do this any more.
 He could pull it back from the brink of disaster; of course he could.
 But it’s all just too much effort...

 A door opens to a private side office and a younger manager in a sharp suit calls over in his direction.
 Her doorplate reads ‘Pippa Bruce-Harris, Executive Director, Wealth Management’.

 “Jon, could you pop in for a minute please?”

 Jon sighs and gets to his feet with little enthusiasm.
-As he steps towards the open door in his mind he knows what lies beyond; the inevitable execution of an outdated and outmoded underachiever.
+As he steps towards the open door in his mind he knows what lies beyond; the inevitable execution of an ageing and outmoded underachiever.

-The ferry jolts as it hits the dock forcing Jon to take hold of the handrail to steady himself, bringing him back from his sorrowful memory to the present moment.
+The ferry jolts as it hits the dock, forcing Jon to take hold of the handrail to steady himself, bringing him back from his sorrowful memory to the present moment.
 A rusty speaker not far from his head suddenly crackles into life making him duck involuntarily.

 A voice in Greek patters away in loud staccato before being followed by an English translation: